 Applicants must demonstrate knowledge and exposure to the occupational therapy profession.
 They are required to complete:

 - A minimum of 40 hours of volunteer or work related experience.

 - Hours must be completed in at least two different occupational therapy practice settings.

-- Under the supervision of an occupational therapist or certified occupational therapy assistant
+- Hours must be completed under the supervision of an occupational therapist or certified occupational therapy assistant

 - Examples of practice settings include, but are not limited to acute care or rehabilitation hospitals, outpatient clinics, school-based or pediatric practice, mental health practice and nursing homes.

-- All of the required experience must be completed PRIOR to admission to the ISU MOT Program.
+- All of the required experience must be completed PRIOR to application to the ISU MOT Program.

 Letters of Reference

 Each applicant is required to submit three letters of reference to complete the application.
 The letters of reference should come from the following individuals: